galeksi/ecommerce-project/README.md

 ## Testing:

-Run all tests with: npm test
+### Run all tests with: npm test

 Testing is done wit build in Jest testing library.
-Testing includes unit testing for all five reducers (Prosucts, Users, Categories, Cart and Notifications) and theis operations.
+Testing includes unit testing for all five reducers (Prosucts, Users, Categories, Cart and Notifications) and their operations.
 All server requests in the tests are handeled with a mock server (msw).

 ## Deployment:

 To deploy run optimized production build with npm run build and provide build for any statig website hosting platform.

 Public version is hosted with [https://vercel.com/](https://vercel.com/)